metabase/metabase/docs/getting-started.md

 Metabase lets you ask questions about your data, drill into specific records, and dashboards to help keep you organized.

 ##Step 1: Installing Metabase
 Metabase uses Java to operate, so you'll need at least version 1.6 or later.
-Not sur what version of Java you're using?
+Not sure what version of Java you're using?
 No problem.
 Here's how to check:

 ###Mac Users:
 In Terminal, insert the command prompt: "java -version".
 You will receive a message similar to: